A student, a son and a volunteer: These are the victims in the Tampa killings

 He became the third victim on October 19 after he accidentally got on the wrong bus and ended up in the Seminole Heights neighborhood by mistake, police said.

-His mother, Maria Rodriguez told CNN affiliate WFTS, that Naiboa had called home saying he was going to be late.
+His mother, Maria Rodriguez, told CNN affiliate WFTS that Naiboa had called home saying he was going to be late.
 His family didn't have a chance to see him alive once again.

 "Do you know what that feels like?"
 Rodriguez said.
 "Waiting and waiting for your child to come home."